 - It is the first file a person will see when they encounter your project, so it should be fairly brief but detailed.

 - It will make your project standout from a bunch of others.
 Also be sure your project is good too.

 - It will help you focus on what your project needs to deliver and how.

 - It will improve your writing skills, just as Friedrich Nietzsche said:

 A good writer possesses not only his own spirit but also the spirit of his friends.

-Now have a look at this project.
+Now, have a look at this project.
 Here, you are able to understand what the project does, what it entails, and how to get started if you need to use or want to contribute to the project.

-There's not one right way to structure a good README.
+A very important thing to note is that there's not one right way to structure a good README.
 But there is one very wrong way, and that is to not include a README at all.